bharatimalik/Speed_Camera_Violations/FinalVersion.md

 First version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Monthly.JPG)

-Final version:
-![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/3.JPG)

-* For the first version, I used color-coded bar charts (based on seasons) to present the information discussed above.
+* For the first version (shown above), I used color-coded bar charts (based on seasons) to present the information discussed above.
 However it is always better to try to deliver the same information in a simpler and concise manner.
-* Thus, for the final version, I chose to use the circle view which delivers the exact same information as the first version and in an effective way.
+* Thus, for the final version (shown below), I chose to use the circle view which delivers the exact same information as the first version and in an effective way.
 It will also be cost effective for anyone who wants to print the same.
 As this visual is to communicate the seasonal trend across the years, we can keep both 2014 and 2019 data point.
 I also added caption details for the final version.

+Final version:
+![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/3.JPG)

 ### Visualization 3